 Just ask Diego Molina at Team AGROLAB in Guatemala.
-AGROLAB is a mushroom production farm specializing in white caps, Portobello, Crimini and Oyster mushrooms.
+AGROLAB is a mushroom farm specializing in white caps, Portobello, Crimini, and Oyster mushrooms.

 “We use portable CO2 meters every day at least 10 to 12 times a day.
-There wonderful because you can move them from grow room to grow room and carry them with no problems at all,” Diego said.
+They are wonderful because you can move them from grow room to grow room and carry them with no problems at all.”
+Diego said.

 Mushrooms start out as mycelium, a branching, thread-like colony of fungus.
 The mycelium is grown in compost, which is why you often see mushrooms growing out of dead tree branches or logs on a forest floor.
 In order to propagate, the mycelium sense the right combination of temperature and moisture in the air to flower.
 The result is a mushroom.